sraninc/Predictive-maintenance-with-anomaly-detection-and-downtime-analysis/README.md

 # Predictive Maintenance with Anomaly Detection and Downtime Prediction

-This project, developed by **Sneha Rani** focuses on detecting anomalies and predicting downtimes in a multi-stage continuous manufacturing process.
+This project, developed by **Sneha Rani, PhD** focuses on detecting anomalies and predicting downtimes in a multi-stage continuous manufacturing process.
 The data consists of sensor measurements from two stages of the production line, where we aim to detect anomalies in the measurements and predict downtime events for maintenance purposes.

 ## Table of Contents
 - [Introduction](#introduction)